A dark power is sweeping across the land.

 What he finds there is more than he can comprehend, but is it all as it seems?

 A new tale of adventure and magic, told in verse.
-If you’re intrigued, the e-book version is currently available for free download, for a limited time.
+If you’re intrigued, the e-book version is available for free download, for a limited time (See end of post).

-Here is an excerpt from the poem, as well as a promotion below that will allow the e-book to be downloaded for free, for a limited time.
+Here is an excerpt from the poem, as well as my release promotion below.

 … A flight of birds did overcast